Mental illness in media: Celebrity suicides

-Children's television programs contain references to mental illnesses.
-A study conducted on a variety of New Zealand Children's television shows showed that a mental illness reference appeared in 59 out of 128 episodes studied.
-159 mental illness references where contained in the 59 episodes.
-The 159 references consisted of vocabulary and character descriptions.
-The terms "mad", "crazy', and "losing your mind" were above the three most common vocabulary references.
-Character descriptions consisted of disfigured facial features (teeth, noses, etc.) as well as disfigured extremities (feet, fingers, etc.).

-Social media
+Social media and mental health portrayal

 Mental illness is often discussed on social media and several studies have noted a link between it and severe psychiatric disorders.
 Studies such as one in 1998 led by Robert E. Kraut indicated that Internet can have an impact on a person's daily life and that increased amounts of time online can have a detrimental impact on interpersonal relationships and social interactions, which can in turn lead to increased depression and alienation.

 Today, social media platforms such as Twitter or Instagram have increased the amount of personal interaction with other users.
 There is current research that explores the role social media has in assisting people find resources and networks to support one's mental health.
 The interconnectivity between users through social media has encouraged many to seek help with professionals while also reducing the stigma surrounding mental illnesses.
 Though these claims are still being researched, there is a notable rise in communication within social media as a whole.